amaterasu-uwu-xd/termlaunch/README.md

 /path/to/termlaunch/termlaunch
 ```

-> Note: The binary is statically linked, so it should work on any distribution.
+> Note: The binary is statically linked, so it should work without any additional dependencies.
 If you have issues, please open an issue in the repository.

 ### Using cargo
 You can install it using cargo, the Rust package manager.
 You can install it with the following command: